 10. Will including voluntary committed cost share in a proposal increase the chances of funding?

 There is no evidence that cost share will increase the chances of funding.
+In fact, OMB Uniform Guidance states that voluntary cost share cannot be utilized in the merit review of a submission.
 Some funding agencies may require cost sharing, and in these cases, the weight of the cost share will be considered as appropriate to the sponsor's requirements.
 Unless specified in the program solicitation, some funding agencies do not want voluntary committed cost share in proposal budgets.
 In particular, per NSF policy, the inclusion of voluntary committed cost share is prohibited in a proposal.